davidwightman/JavaScript-Algorithms-and-Data-Structures-Masterclass/README.md

 In a MaxBinaryHeap, parent nodes are always larger than child nodes.
 In a MinBinaryHeap, parent nodes are always smaller than child nodes.

-Each parent has at most to child nodes. the value of each parent node is always greater than its child nodes. a binary heap is as compact as possible.
+Each parent has at most two child nodes. the value of each parent node is always greater than its child nodes. a binary heap is as compact as possible.
 All the children of each node are as full as they can be and left children are filled out first